Visual Artist

 I turn inward.
 I question.
 I confront.
 And in that process, I begin to understand myself more deeply.

 My work combines selfies, black and white photocopies, illustration, and collage to create intimate books.
-Each one is built like a screenplay.
+Each one is presented like a screenplay.
 Each title carries the tone of my voice.

-Jazmín is always at the center.
-Inspired by the Kabbalah Shivitis, I place her at the heart of every story.
+Jazmín and my Snoopy suitcase are always at the center.
+Inspired by the Kabbalah Shivitis, I place them at the heart of every story.

 A bullied girl finds strength in a Persian princess.
 A child imagines escape plans with her Snoopy suitcase.
 A woman rewrites her own commandments, confronts religion, and begins an inner transformation shaped by her time in Oaxaca.